clvrmktg/clvr/content/terms-service/_index.md

 Clients must:
 - Provide necessary content, access, and approvals promptly.
 - Comply with third-party platform terms.
-- Understand delays due to client inaction are not Clever’s responsibility.
+- Understand delays due to client inaction are not Clever's responsibility.

 ## Intellectual Property

-- **Client Content** – Remains the client’s property.
+- **Client Content** – Remains the client's property.
 - **Clever Content** – Clever retains ownership of proprietary tools, templates, and raw files; grants perpetual license for agreed deliverables.
-- **Third-Party Materials** – May require ongoing fees at client’s expense.
+- **Third-Party Materials** – May require ongoing fees at client's expense.
 - **Portfolio Use** – Clever may showcase non-confidential work unless the client opts out in writing.

 ## Confidentiality & Privacy